TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ExtensionArchitecture/CreateNewExtension/Index.rst

 It only aims to be a list of steps to perform and key information to remember.

-First you have to :ref:`extension-key`.
+First you have to :ref:`register an extension key <extension-key>`.
 This is the unique identifier for your extension.

 Kickstarting the extension